Childcare costs 2026: How much do you pay in the UK?

 Is after school club free?

-The average cost of a part-time nursery place for a child under two is £3,667 per year (52 weeks) in England.
-A full-time place for a child under two at nursery is £12,425 in England for a full year (52 weeks).
+The average cost of a part-time nursery place for a child under two is £9,438 per year (50 weeks) in England, not including funded hours.
+A full-time place for a child under two at nursery, including funding, is £7,441 in England for a full year (50 weeks).

 How much does childcare cost?